-In addition, it’s normal for landscape designers to need training and support on new software tools.
+In addition, it’s normal for landscape designers to need support on new software tools.
 When there’s a technical problem, having someone available to answer questions is reassuring and often critical to getting a design ready for a client on time.

 Conclusion: How Much Does Professional Landscape Design Software Cost?

 The best designs are the ones that make money — and the best design software will help you create designs that do just that.
 So as you work toward a decision of which professional landscape design software to purchase, it’s important to understand its lifetime value — and total cost of ownership.

 If you purchase software upfront, don’t forget to factor in the costs of updates for the software, additional features, or training and support.
 It’s easy to spend thousands of dollars on software that will be out of date almost instantly.

 The most cost-effective way to buy landscape design software is with a monthly subscription.
 We at Structure Studios believe that, when considering which software is best for your business, the upfront cost shouldn’t be a determining factor.
 Your time is valuable, and the software with the best features and support will be the best value in the long run.

 There are many software options out there for landscape designers, varying in price as well as features, updates and support provided.
 Our professional landscape design software, VizTerra, is just one of them.